Buyer Fit Snapshot

 Short-Run vs Volume-Run Economics

 Digital short runs are useful for speed and design iteration.
 Flexo or gravure tends to win for high volume economics once usage is stable.
 I often estimate a break-even based on monthly consumption and SKU stability.
-If a brand uses 30,000 sheets per month across 2 stable SKUs, larger process setups usually pay back quickly.
+If a brand uses 30,000 sheets per month across two stable SKUs, larger process setups usually pay back quickly.

 | Scenario | MOQ | Lead Time After Proof | Unit Cost Estimate | Best Use Case |